trec-health-misinfo/trec-health-misinfo.github.io/index.md

 $ aws --no-sign-request s3 sync s3://commoncrawl/crawl-data/CC-NEWS/2020/04 /path/to/local/destination
 ```

 **Optional: How to get WET format.** Common Crawl also informally provides a tool to get the text extracts (WET format).
 WET files contain the extracted plain text with tags (HTML, scripts, etc) removed.
+Unless you have a reason to do otherwise, we recommend working with these text extracts.
 If you would like to obtain the WET format for the news crawl, please see the instructions [here](https://groups.google.com/d/msg/common-crawl/hsb90GHq6to/SSVocyq8AAAJ).
 More information on the WARC and WET file formats can be found [here](https://commoncrawl.org/the-data/get-started/).

 **Document Identifier:** The WARC header for each document in a WARC file contains a "WARC-Record-ID" field.
 For our purposes, the value of the WARC-Record-ID field is considered the document identifier (the "docno").
 If you plan to use WET files, please use the WARC-Refers-To field instead.

 #### Topics
 The track focuses on topics within the consumer health search domain (people seeking health advice online).
 For TREC 2020 the track will focus on COVID-19.
 The recent coronavirus crisis represents a good example of uncontrolled proliferation of misinformation, which can have serious consequences on consumer health.

 Unlike previous tracks, the assessors will not be creating their own topic statements.
-Instead, the assessors will be provided with topics that include query, description, alignment, and narrative fields.
+Instead, the assessors will be provided with topics that include query, description, answer, narrative, and evidence fields.
 The query field of each topic is built as a pair of treatment and disease, where for TREC 2020, the disease is always COVID-19.
-The description is in the form of a questions and is built as a triplet of treatment, effect, and disease, where the effect can be: cause, prevent, worsen, cure, help.
+The description is in the form of a questions and is built as a triplet of (treatment, effect, disease) where the effect can be: cause, prevent, worsen, cure, help.
 Only these terms will be used, so that descriptions are all of the form: "Can X Y COVID-19?", where X is a treatment and Y is one of the five effect terms.

-The alignment field  is one of "yes" or "no". *You should assume that the alignment specifies the correct answer for the purposes of this task.* This alignment corresponds to the topic writer's best understanding of medical consensus at the time of topic creation, but it is not medical advice, and should not be taken as truth outside of the context of this track.
+The answeer field  is one of "yes" or "no". *You should assume that this field specifies the correct answer for the purposes of this task.* This answer corresponds to the topic writer's best understanding of medical consensus at the time of topic creation, but it is not medical advice, and should not be taken as truth outside of the context of this track.
+The evidence field contains the URL of a page from the open Web that was used to determine the answer.
+This page may or may not be part of the corpus.

-For the total recall task, participants should identify documents aligned against the topic, i.e., contradicting the answer in the alignment field.
-For the adhoc task, participants should return the most credible and complete information supporting the alignment.
+For the total recall task, participants should identify documents contradicting the answer.
+For the adhoc task, participants should return the most credible and complete information supporting the answer.
+Note that for many topics the corpus may contain a large number of documents that would be relevant to the query in the traditional topical sense, but which neither support nor contradict the answer.

 The topics will be provided as `XML` files using the following format: